MABelanger/jsconcept/es6/ch5.md

 console.log( title.startsWith('Riders') ); // true
 console.log( title.includes('ba') ); // true
 ```
-In ES6, we have a new unicode syntax.
-We can escape the u character and put the ex value within the {} in this example this is a astral planes value that have more than 4 bytes.
-We get the emoj symbol :surfer:
+In ES6, we have a new `unicode syntax`.
+We can escape the u character and put the ex value within the `{}` in this example this is a `astral planes` value that have more than 4 bytes.
+We get the `emoj symbol` :surfer:

 ```js
 let title = 'Santa Barbara \u{1f3c4} Riders';